MichaelPeter/BlazorHybridWebGPUTest/readme.md

 ## About

-This sample should demonstrate cross usage of WebGPU / WebGL code
+This sample should demonstrate cross usage of WebGPU / WebGL code with Blazor / Blazor Hybrid
-- In a WPF Windows App
+- In a WPF Windows App (using Blazor Hybrid)
 - A Blazor Webassembly Web Application

-This is achived over Windows WebView2 and Blazor Hybrid.
+This is achived over Windows WebView2 and Blazor Hybrid and some Typescript code.
 WebView2 should use preview builds of Edge Canary for WebGPU.
+- Also there was a custom build of Blazor Hybrid used, to allow usage of Edge Canary and Custom Flags.

 Since WebGPU is a unfinished standard for fallback reasons the babylon.js api is used which starting with 5.0.0.0 preview supports WebGPU with a WebGL fallback.